Cray-HPE/docs-csm/upgrade/Upgrade_Management_Nodes_and_CSM_Services.md

 - Rerun a step

-   When running upgrade scripts, each script records what has been done successfully on a node.
-This is recorded in the `/etc/cray/upgrade/csm/{CSM_VERSION}/{NAME_OF_NODE}/state` file.
+   When running master node and storage node upgrade scripts, each script records what has been done successfully on a node.
+This is recorded in the
+   `/etc/cray/upgrade/csm/{CSM_VERSION}/{NAME_OF_NODE}/state` file.
    If a rerun is required, the recorded steps to be re-run must be removed from this file.